nathanawmk/blockchain-and-antifragility/README.md

 # blockchain-and-antifragility
-This paper/repository explores blockchain and its antifragile attributes and how blockchain networks can and should be setup to ensure it is really anti fragile (across multiple cloud - Azure, AWS, GCP, on-premise, etc)
+This paper/repository explores blockchain and its antifragile attributes and how blockchain networks can and should be setup to ensure that the blockchain network preserves its fundamental anti fragile attributes.
+For example, setting up blockchain nodes across multiple cloud - Azure, AWS, GCP - and even on-premise, can go a long way in ensuring and preserving blockchain anti-fragility.